 Wildlife Safaris and Baboon watching in Rwanda

-Rwanda has Olive baboons which are also referred to as the Anubis baboon that belongs to the world’s old monkey family called the Cercopithecidae.
-They are called the olive monkeys because their coat color.
+Rwanda has Olive baboons which are also referred to as the Anubis baboon that belong to the world’s old monkey family called the Cercopithecidae.
+They are called the olive monkeys because of their coat color.